 KiwiSaver is a savings scheme meant to help New Zealanders save up for their retirement.
 Individuals have the option to contribute 3%, 4%, 6%, 8% or 10% of their gross salary through a KiwiSaver provider.

-Employers are also required to contribute minimum 3% of their employees’ gross salary and there is an annual governmental contribution as well.
+On top of an annual governmental contribution, employers are also required to contribute minimum 3% of their employees’ gross salary.

 Employees have the option to opt out if they

 Why are these changes important according to the NZ Greens?

 According to the NZ Greens, these new modifications are crucial to ensuring that New Zealanders are not only investing their money more responsibly, but that their future is also better protected.

 In the last term, the NZ Greens gathered their efforts to remove fossil fuels from KiwiSaver investments, demonstrating the impact that Greens can have when present in government.

 By removing fossil fuel investments from KiwiSaver, New Zealanders are no longer contributing to the fossil fuel industry which is detrimental to the condition of the environment and high mortality rates: “[…] fossil-fuel-related emissions account for about 65% of the excess mortality rate attributable to air pollution […]” (Lelieveld et al., 2019).

 Finance Minister Grant Robertson also commented on the Beehive, the official website of the New Zealand government, on these new exclusions: “We know many Kiwis care about where their money is invested, so we are excluding any investments in fossil fuel production.
 This reflects the Government’s commitment to addressing the impacts of climate change and transitioning to a low-emissions economy”.